miseEnPlace-i/lapr2/docs/SprintD/US17/US17_ImportLegacyData.md

 <!-- TODO -->
 <!-- ?
 Identify here any found out dependency to other US and/or requirements. -->
+- There is a dependency with
+- register sns user
+- register employee
+- f
+- f
+-

 ### 1.5 Input and Output Data